grazhopper/svndumptool/README.txt

 The merge command has a rename option so merge can be 'abused' to just rename parts of a repository.

-The following example shows how to add trunk tags and branches and move everything in from the rpository root into trunk:
+The following example shows how to add trunk, tags and branches directories and move everything from the repository root into trunk:

 svndumptool.py merge -i source.svndmp -r "" trunk \
-	-d trunk -d tags -d branches -m "Create trunk tags and branches." \
+	-d trunk -d tags -d branches -m "Create trunk, tags and branches." \
 	-o destination.svndmp